 - To exhibit an awareness of the comprehensive nature and scope of Christian theology - a discipline both related to and different from other academic disciplines: - a.
-As a proper field for further academic specialization; - As the continuing task of the Christian community in light of its total heritage; and - c.
-As the responsibility of trained and qualified individuals in the service of church and world. - To exhibit an understanding of the various theological disciplines and how they relate to each other; - To exhibit an understanding of current concerns and emphases in the total academic and ecclesiastical community; - 4.
-To exhibit an understanding of the nature of theological concepts and the function of theological formulations in the life of a Christian community; and - To exhibit an understanding of the emphases and concerns expressed in the theological traditions of the Christian church, with special reference to the LCMS:
+As a proper field for further academic specialization; - As the continuing task of the Christian community in light of its total heritage; and - As the responsibility of trained and qualified individuals in the service of church and world. - To exhibit an understanding of the various theological disciplines and how they relate to each other; - To exhibit an understanding of current concerns and emphases in the total

-- On the M.A. level, stress is laid primarily on general comprehension of biblical and doctrinal theology. - b.
+- academic and ecclesiastical community; - To exhibit an understanding of the nature of theological concepts and the function of theological formulations in the life of a Christian community; and - To exhibit an understanding of the emphases and concerns expressed in the theological traditions of the Christian church, with special reference to the LCMS: - a.
+On the M.A. level, stress is laid primarily on general comprehension of biblical and doctrinal theology. - b.
 The S.T.M.
-Program is directed toward the development of special competence in one area of a theological discipline as that area relates specifically to the discipline as a whole and generally to the disciplines. - c.
+Program is directed toward the development of special competence advancing the "Great Tradition."
+Graduate students need not be Lutherans or members of the LCMS, but they will be exposed to and challenged to interact with the insights and approaches of evangelical Lutheran theology. - c.
+Skills in one area of a theological discipline.
 The Ph.D.
-Program is directed toward the establishment of a genuine specialization in one area of a theological discipline as that area relates specifically to the discipline as a whole and generally to the disciplines.
+Program is directed toward the establishment of a genuine specialization in one area of a theological discipline.